 What have you learned so far?

 You already know that plants need carbon dioxide, water and sunlight to make their food.
 You also know that the food they make is called glucose.
 In addition to glucose, plants also produce oxygen.
 This information can be written in a word equation as shown below.

-The equation below is the same as the one above but it shows the chemical formula for carbon dioxide, water, oxygen and glucose, for those who need that information.
+The equation below is the same as the one above but it shows the chemical formula for carbon dioxide, water, glucose and oxygen.

 Photosynthesis is the process by which plants make their own food using carbon dioxide, water and sunlight.